gaucho1978/CHEAP-LAWNMOWER-ROBOT-FROM-HOVERBOARD/README.md

+#### Community
+there is a Telegram group as a free discussion platform about Hoverboards MODS.
+You can find it here: https://t.me/joinchat/BHWO_RKu2LT5ZxEkvUB8uw

 I started my code from Florian Repository ( https://github.com/flo199213/Hoverboard-Firmware-Hack-Gen2 )

 Florian rewrote the firmware for hoverboards composed by 2 boards, starting from Niklas repository ( https://github.com/NiklasFauth/hoverboard-firmware-hack/ )